Combining a seaside location with a vibrant city atmosphere, Brighton is one of the UK’s most accessible and compact cities.

 The Brighton Centre is one of the largest purpose-built conference and entertainment venues in the South East of England.
 Each year we hold a huge range of events including live music, rock gigs, comedy acts, classical concerts, theatre shows, exhibitions and good old-fashioned family entertainment.

-The Brighton Centre have a comprehensive Access Statement, which you may find useful.
+The Brighton Centre has a comprehensive Access Statement, which you may find useful.
 The Access Statement includes information on getting to the venue and parking, our early entrance policy, an arrival guide, making your way around the venue, the accessible facilities available in the venue and helpful contact details, alongside much more.
-You can view or download the access statement here.

 The Brighton Centre